 General Course Requirements

-All special education majors must complete the General Course Requirements for candidates seeking licensure in early childhood, elementary, linguistically diverse or secondary education.
-In most cases, the courses satisfy Metro State's General Studies requirements.
-These courses prepare candidates to pass the elementary content exam required of all special education candidates prior to completion of 4000-level courses.
+All special education majors must complete the General Course Requirements for candidates seeking licensure in elementary or secondary education.
+In most cases, the courses satisfy to Metro State’s General Studies requirements.
+These courses prepare candidates to pass the elementary content exam required of all special education candidates prior to student teaching.
 The special education content test must also be passed prior to recommendation for licensure.

 Degree Seeking Undergraduate Candidates Special Education Core